roydenteh99/BatteryCal/README.md

 Type    Resource    Activity    Start    End
 ```

-## Visualization notes
+## Visualization notes (ie bugs to resolve)

-### Zero-second cooldown still appears

-A drone can still produce `Start Cool` and `End Cool` events when its cooldown value is `0`.
-Those events occur at the same timestamp and may appear as a tiny or difficult-to-see activity in the Google Timeline.

-This is a visualization limitation, not a timing error.
-The event queue processes the zero-duration cooldown in the correct order, and the drone becomes available according to the existing state transitions.

 ### Loading and unloading are not separate bars

 Battery loading and unloading durations are accounted for in the simulation, but they are not emitted as standalone `Loading` or `Unloading` events.
-As a result, the chart does not show a separate bar for those operations.
+As a result, the chart does not show a separate bar for those operations instead they are just blank space.

 The timing is still included through the surrounding events: